Lingo (Dutch game show): Third version

 The third version of the finale is based on the second United States version's final round called "Bonus Lingo".

-The team has two and a half minutes to guess as many words as they can, with a five-attempt limit at a word.
-The contestants must take turns when guessing and cannot confer with each other (unlike the US version) and if they stall for too long, they get buzzed out and lose a turn.
+The team has two and a half minutes to guess as many words as possible, with a five-attempt limit at a word.
+The contestants must take turns when guessing and can't confer with each other (unlike in the U.S.) and if they stall for too long, they get buzzed out and lose a turn.
 For each word guessed correctly within the time limit, they get to draw a numbered ball from the hopper.

-After time expires, the team is given a Lingo card with ten numbers (instead of the twelve in the US version) crossed off.
+After time expires, the team is given a Lingo card with nine numbers (instead of the twelve like in the U.S.) crossed off (although originally, there were ten numbers crossed off).
 One of the balls in the hopper always forms a Lingo when it is drawn (potentially as early as the first pull).
-The team can then draw the number of balls they won.
+The team then draws the number of balls they won.
 The hopper starts off with 15 numbered balls.
-If a team successfully makes a Lingo, they win cash.
+If a team successfully makes a Lingo, they win the cash.
 Unlike in the US version, however, there is no bonus for forming a Lingo on the first ball.

 In February 2009, a silver ball was added to the hopper in this round.
 If it is drawn, the team can choose from two options: they can quit drawing at this point and take home €2,500, or they can decline and continue playing.

-Until 2010, the top prize was €5000.
-From 2010 on, each word added €1000 to the potential prize.
+Until 2010, the top prize was €5,000.
+From 2010 on, each word added €1,000 to the potential prize.
 In 2012, a pink ball was also added that awards a bonus prize when drawn.
 As before, drawing the silver ball gives the option of leaving with half the pot.

-For the 5000th show in 2013, each word added €5000 to the pot.
+For the 5,000th show in 2013, each word added €5,000 to the pot.
 This endgame was won, for a grand total of €35,640.

-On the 2019 revival, making a Lingo wins €5,000.
-Originally, a gold ball would be mixed in with the numbered balls and would win the team a holiday worth roughly €1,500 if drawn and making a Lingo won €2,500.
+On the 2019 revival, making a Lingo wins €5,000, and a gold ball (mixed in with the number balls) gives the team the option to take €2,500 or play on.
+Until 2023, making a Lingo won €2,500 and the gold ball would win the team a holiday worth roughly €1,500; the latter was replaced with a €1,000 cheque for 2020, and a gold LINGO piggy bank containing €500 in 2021.
+In 2020, there was also a black ball awarding both players a complete kitchen; and in 2022, there was a purple ball worth a bonus of €500.

+On SBS6, winning teams initially played until they were defeated, but from 2020, they were restricted to a maximum of five appearances (reduced to three in October).
+As of 2022, all teams are again restricted to a single appearance.